KEDuran/Fitness-Tracker/README.md

 ## Description

-The goal for this assignment is to create a full stack workout tracker web application by using MongoDB and Mongoose schema for database management and Express for handling routes.
+The goal for this assignment is to create a full stack workout tracker web application that will allow a user to keep track of their workout regime by using MongoDB and Mongoose schema for database creation/management and Express for handling routes.

 _Please note that since the main focus for this assignment is to practice using MongoDB and Mongoose for database management, all front-end code was provided by our instructor._